 - Office workers

-Even though your claim may seem straightforward, you may need an attorney's help to get the workers' compensation benefits you are entitled to receive.
-Employers and their insurance carriers may try to deny your claim or force you to return to work before you are ready.
-We know how to counteract these tactics and work to ensure our clients receive the benefits and time they need to adequately recover from their injuries.
+Even though your claim may seem straightforward, you may need the help of a Rhode Island workers' compensation lawyer to get the benefits you deserve.
+As mentioned, employers and their insurance carriers may try to deny your claim or force you to return to work before you are ready.
+We know how to counteract these tactics and work to ensure our clients receive the benefits they need to recover from their injuries.